 While access to a high school transcript is strongly encouraged in order to transfer credits to COHS, it is not a requirement to apply.
 Enrollees without access to their high school transcript need to complete all 18 credits within 18 months.

-COHS began in 2011 and was accredited by the AdvancED Accreditation Commission in February 2012.
-Since February 2012, more than 819 students have enrolled in the program nationwide with a retention rate of 73%.
+Career Online High School (COHS) launched in 2011 and was accredited in February 2012 as the world’s first private online school district by the AdvancED Accreditation Commission.
+Since February 2012, more than 12,000 students have enrolled in the program nationwide with a retention rate of approximately 65%.
 The Los Angeles Public Library began offering scholarships to attend COHS in April 2014.

 The prevalence of online “diploma mills” and counterfeit degrees has unfortunately created some skepticism around the legitimacy of diplomas from online institutions.
 Career Online High School is NOT a diploma mill.
 Career Online High School is accredited by the AdvancED Accreditation Commission, the national commission that confers the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI) accreditation seal.
 While Career Online High School itself is a new institution and may not immediately be familiar by name, it is easy to demonstrate that the school is recognized across the nation as a quality school system, delivering a SACS accredited online high school diploma.
 It is important to understand that a high school diploma alone (from any type of accredited high school), is not enough to guarantee a student admission into a college or university, as each postsecondary institution has its own minimum standards including admissions exams, standardized test scores and other criteria.

 Career Online High School is committed to the success of its graduates as they advance into the workplace or postsecondary education and training.
 Any alumni of the COHS program with questions about their transcripts or meeting college admissions requirements may call 888-408-5783 or email email@example.com for support.